-Read the additional information carefully >>> 2 page 14.
-The seat belts for the front seats and the window seats in the rear1) are equipped with belt tensioners.
-Sensors will trigger the belt tensioners only during severe head-on, lateral and rear-end collisions.
+The seat belts for the occupants in the front seats are equipped with belt tensioners.
+Sensors will trigger the belt tensioners only during severe head-on, lateral and rear-end collisions and only if the seat belt is worn.
 This retracts and tightens the seat belts, reducing the forward motion of the occupants.